Lady Jane Granville1

 Last Edited=25 Jan 2004

-Cary Roper, 3rd Viscount Baltinglass was the son of Thomas Roper, 1st Viscount Baltinglass and Ann Harington.1 He died circa August 1672, unmarried.1 He was buried on 1 September 1672 at Castle Lyons, County Cork, Ireland.1
+Cary Roper, 3rd Viscount Baltinglass was the son of Thomas Roper, 1st Viscount Baltinglass and Ann Harington.1 He died circa August 1672, unmarried.1 He was buried on 1 September 1672 at Castle Lyons, County Cork, IrelandG.1

-Cary Roper, 3rd Viscount Baltinglass gained the rank of Ensign in the service of the Foot.1 He succeeded to the title of 3rd Viscount Baltinglass, co.
-Wicklow [I., 1627] circa April 1666.1 He succeeded to the title of 3rd Baron of Bantry, co.
-Cork [I., 1627] circa April 1666.1
+He gained the rank of Ensign in the Foot.1 He succeeded as the 3rd Baron of Bantry, co.
+Cork [I., 1627] circa April 1666.1 He succeeded as the 3rd Viscount Baltinglass, co.
+Wicklow [I., 1627] circa April 1666.1

 On his death, his titles became extinct.1